The insider advice on this page is from Wendy’s Trusted Travel Expert for Central Asia and the Silk Road: Zulya Rajabova of Silk Road Treasure Tours.

 Where to Stay and Eat

-The four-star Lotte Tashkent Palace is as luxurious as it gets in Uzbekistan.
+The Lotte Tashkent Palace is four-star comfort and service.
 It has a wonderful location, opposite the Alisher Navoi theater and a gorgeous fountain, and is only a few blocks from the metro, the Tashkent Gallery of Modern Art, the biggest souvenir shops, and Independence Square.
-Recently renovated, the hotel has comfortable beds and the most spacious rooms you’ll find in Tashkent; request one with a view of the lovely garden and courtyard, as the sound and light show at the fountain out front can be an annoyance to some.
+The hotel has a brand-new pool and recently renovated rooms (the most spacious you’ll find in Tashkent) with comfortable beds; request one at the back of the hotel, as the sound and light show at the fountain out front can be an annoyance to some.
 My clients get early check-in, late checkout, and upgrades for a special occasion.

 Restaurants the locals love